-Vitamin E is essential for cattle immune system.
-Similar to ß-carotene it is an antioxidant.
-It also plays role in lactation and improves milk yield when combined with selenium.
-Vitamin E is abundant in whole cereal grains, particularly in germ, however it is extremely variable in common feeds.
-Again similar to ß-carotene, vitamin E blood levels in cattle are low in the winter season and high in the summer when cattle have access to fresh pasture.
+Vitamin E is essential for the cattle's immune system.
+Similar to ß-carotene, it is an antioxidant.
+It also plays a role in lactation and improves milk yield when combined with selenium3.
+Vitamin E is abundant in whole cereal grains, particularly the germ; however, it is extremely variable in common feeds.
+As with ß-carotene, vitamin E blood levels in cattle are low in the winter and high in the summer when cattle have access to fresh pasture1.

-Plasma vitamin E (measured as $\alpha$ -tocopherol) levels around calving decline by about 50% and reach levels that would be diagnostic of chronic deficiency (Fig 2).
+Plasma vitamin E (measured as α -tocopherol) levels around calving decline by about 50% and reach levels that would be diagnostic of chronic deficiency (Fig 2).
 The loss is partly due to sequestration in colostrum.
 But vitamin E is also consumed at a higher rate because of increased immunologic and metabolic stress before calving.
 Lower levels also lower resistance to disease.

-Cows with low plasma vitamin E levels before calving have a 9 times higher probability of clinical mastitis compared to cows with an acceptable blood level.
+Cows with low plasma vitamin E levels before calving have a 9 times higher probability of clinical mastitis compared to cows with an acceptable blood level4.
 This was recognized by the National Research Council Committee for Animal Nutrition in the USA (NRC) already in 2001.
 In its supplementation guidelines, NRC recommends higher dietary vitamin E levels for transition and lactating cows to maintain the minimum plasma vitamin E concentration for optimum immune response.